Contents Of This Page - Quickly Find Your Way

 It’s important to remember, that good breath inhalation and exhalation should be done in a relaxed situation, no sucking air in or pushing air out trying to reach any high notes.

 These exercises should be done in the standing posture mode.
-Over time, especially if you do a lot of singing sitting down, playing guitar you can do two sets of each exercise. alternate between sitting and standing.
+Over time, especially if you do a lot of singing sitting down, playing your guitar you can do two sets of each exercise. alternate between sitting and standing.

 1. Place your hand on your stomach, Take your middle finger and place it over your belly button. keeping your new posture position.